 How to Use a Trigger Point Ball Effectively

-Created by Elly McGuinness
+By Elly McGuinness

-Trigger point therapy exercises are a wonderful way to help release tight, knotted up muscles.
+Trigger point therapy exercises are a wonderful way to help release tight, knotted-up muscles.
 They can be done to release muscles before your workout, at the end of your workout, or in between workouts.

-Are you wondering “Where do I get trigger point therapy?”
-You can see a qualified therapist and you can also learn to do trigger point release at home by yourself.
+Are you wondering, “Where do I get trigger point therapy?”
+You can see a qualified therapist, and you can also learn to do trigger point release at home by yourself.

 You can check out my fitness essentials kit below, which includes my top picks for trigger point therapy.